 We also have a similar LibGuide you can share with your students that includes issues around using AI responsibly, including citations and prompt engineering.
 AI, ChatGPT, and Other Generative Tools: For Students

-Librarians can partner with you to identify resources that not only support your classes and help minimize costs for students, but that enhance the library's collections so students successfully complete your assignments.
+Librarians can partner with you to identify resources that not only support your classes and help minimize costs for students, but that also enhance the library's collections so students successfully complete your assignments.
 Librarians can investigate options for books or eBooks, databases, streaming films, and more.

 Working with librarians to review existing materials and suggest removals and/or additions to improve library collections is also an approved Flex credit activity!
 Please contact your campus librarians to discuss.